Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah.

-And by this time, the Third Infantry Division had suffered heavy casualties.
+And by this time, the 3rd Infantry Division had suffered heavy casualties.

 They had 683 dead, 170 missing, 2,412 wounded.

-At the end of 1943, the division began training the enables for the planned 1944 storming
+At the time, at the end of 1943, the division began training near Naples for the planned

-of Anzio Beachhead, Anzio, the beginning of the liberation of Rome, and already made
+144 storming of Anzio Beachhead, Anzio, the beginning of the liberation of Rome,

-So, flying up the ring.
-Within a couple of weeks, he's had two promotions.
+Within a couple of weeks he's had two promotions.

 That's an amazing time.